 life in space

-Hypothetical organisms, simple or complex, that exist in interstellar space.
+It has been suggested that organisms, simple or complex, might exist in interstellar space.
 Such life-forms have been the subject of both speculative science and science fiction.

 Interstellar organisms: science fiction perspectivesThe possibility that even large, complex life-forms could survive and thrive in the voids between stars has been a recurrent theme in science fiction.
 Hoyle's novel The Black Cloud is perhaps the best known example.
 On television, the idea has been explored several times in Star Trek, e.g. original series "The Immunity Syndrome" and Next Generation episode "Tin Man."